 This solicitation is occurring prior to the Horticulture Innovation Lab receiving funds for the 2014-2019 extension.
 Funding for this solicitation is contingent on the Horticulture Innovation Lab receiving requested funds.
 All preparation and submission costs are at the applicant's expense.
-Issuance of an RFP does not constitute an award commitment on the part of the Government or UC Davis, nor does it commit the Government or UC Davis to pay for costs incurred in the preparation and submission of an application.
+Issuance of an RFP does not constitute an award commitment on the part of the Government, nor does it commit the Government to pay for costs incurred in the preparation and submission of an application.
 An invitation to submit an application does not constitute an award.
-Any and all funding is subject to the availability of funds to USAID and the Horticulture Innovation Lab.
+Any and all funding is subject to the availability of funds to USAID.